 Directors: Bob Schmitt, Ph.D. and Dan Gaylinn, Ph.D.

-This Certificate program in Transpersonal Psychology is co-sponsored by the CSIH and EHTP Specializations in the School of PII.
+This Certificate program in Transpersonal Psychology is co-sponsored by the CSIH and EHTP Specializations in the Department of Humanistic and Clinical Psychology.
 Transpersonal Psychology has been defined as “a transformative psychology of the whole person in intimate relationship with an interconnected and evolving world; it pays special attention to the self-expansive states as well as to spiritual, mystical, and other exceptional human experiences that gain meaning in such a context” (Hartelius, Rothe, & Roy, 2013, p.
 14).
 The Certificate in Transpersonal Psychology is designed for individuals desiring to 1) expand their professional practice to include transpersonal methods and understandings, or 2) integrate a transpersonal awareness and understanding into their current practice.
 The coursework design is flexible in order to enable students to develop knowledge and experience relevant to their own professional interests and career path.

 The coursework in the Transpersonal Psychology Certificate program exposes students to a range of transpersonal perspectives in psychology as well as preparing students to work in the field.
 Students will develop a variety of personal and professional skills and knowledge relevant to transpersonal psychology including transpersonal approaches to therapy, coaching, and consulting; spiritual direction and guidance; transpersonal approaches to teaching and learning; qualitative research design methods that support an epistemology that values alternative ways of acquiring knowledge (e.g., integral inquiry, intuitive inquiry, transpersonal phenomenological inquiry, organic research, etc.); and providing professional transpersonal presentations and training.